 A’50 also let its users charge for teaching modules, such as on technology, from that of water-purifiers to medications, firearms to robo-vehicles.
 High user ratings meant that fat bonuses kicked in.

 Players paid each other in a cyber currency based on a point system.
 The cash payout value of each point changed daily depending on a traditional supply and demand formula.

 Concerned activist groups and governments fought real-world battles with A’50, claiming myriad issues, accusing it of stealing military and trade secrets and teaching its users practical skills in true-to-life violence.
 Bans on the game around the globe only made it more desirable to play in bootleg electronic speakeasies.

 Finally, the founder of A’50 announced he had enough, sold it to a non-profit think tank in Chicago for an undisclosed sum and moved to Costa Rica.
 The charity then made the game available for free in the public domain.
 Popularity really exploded.

 After he had lost the game, Campbell sourly told George, “Don’t waste too much of your dad’s money in this fantasy world.”

 Still, after clicking off, Campbell had walked away with a real-world prize.
-George had told him an approximate date that Lucky would arrive at Pandolf in the summer.
-He had also said that Shelly had gone to Boston to visit Lucky after her “mental breakdown” from the end of her engagement.”
+George had told him an approximate date that Lucky would arrive at Pandolf for her new job at the hospital in the summer.
+George also told him that Shelly had gone to Boston in January to visit Lucky after her “mental breakdown from the end of her engagement.”

 As he and Shelly ate, Campbell nodded toward a famous chemist seated near them.
 “See that.”